stanley-gu/standardsCh/chapter.md

 isolated applications, they have chosen to develop a software infrastructure that permits and encourages extensibility and code reuse.
 The later is extremely important as it allows developers to build on existing code which in turn leads to new and interesting software tools.
-In this section I will describe three such environments, SBW, BioSPICE and BioUML.
-All three environments are open source.

 ### Systems Biology Workbench (SBW)